Oils runs in our blood

 Get one in Singapore for around 6,300 SGD without COE.

 The United Kingdom has given us many strange and wonderful things, like Pink Floyd and Top Gear’s Jeremy Clarkson, and you can now add Mutt Motorcycles to that list.
 This Birmingham-born custom motorcycle house debuted in Singapore just last year, making fun-sized custom bikes more accessible – and legal – here.
 Turns out that what the cool kids want is a moody, blacked out little city scrambler with chunky wheels, which looks as British as the Peaky Blinders but is really built around the heart of the placid Suzuki GN125 engine.
 The Fat Sabbath has already found fans here, with first-time riders delighting in its lightweight, friendly handling and exotic, unpretentious looks.
-Oh, and with a top speed just over 90kmh you won’t be racking up the speeding tickets.
+Oh, and with a top speed of 110kmh you’re unlikely to be racking up the speeding tickets.

 We must confess that we haven’t seen the Fat Sabbath delivering pizzas, and we’re pretty sure the craftspeople at Mutt Motorcycles will be mortified to be mentioned alongside garden-variety bikes in this list, but we’ve got a feeling this wildcard choice will only get more popular.
 So we’re calling this one out first.